Amigo51/Amigo51/README.md

 - 🌱 I’m open to learning new technologies everyday

-- 💬 Available  to collaborate with other software engineers on finding solutions to our physical world via software applications**
+- 💬 Available  to collaborate with other engineers on finding solutions to our physical world via technological applications**

-- 📫 How to reach me **Email: seth.o**
+- 📫 How to reach me **Email: seth.oamanfo@gmail.com**

 - ⚡ Fun fact **I enjoy movies, simulation video games and disassembling hardware devices **